 - Ripped down the old garage and added a 2 car garage that is actually deep enough to be considered a 3 car garage but it will be a 2 car garage with a full workshop in the back… that’s mostly for me but Joe will use it too 🙂 How many girls do you know that dream of their own workshops?

-So, yeah, we’ve added so much value even in its unfinished state.
-We’re getting there – I just can’t wait for spring and to turn my plumbing on, get the leaks taken care of (maybe there won’t be any?) and enclose those walls, tape and mud, paint and trim, finish the floors and move in!
+So, yeah, I’ve added value even in its unfinished state.
+I’m getting there – I just can’t wait for spring and to turn my plumbing on, get the leaks taken care of (maybe there won’t be any?) and enclose those walls, tape and mud, paint and trim, finish the floors and move in!